kenjdavidson/kenjdavidson.github.io/src/posts/2020/11/02/react-native-typescript-jest/index.md

 and at this point I'm going with option 2.
 Sorry testing!

-If you've got a way for me to load `../` but ignore `../node_modules` during development, shoot me an email.
-But until then I'll have to put this on the back burner.
+<s>If you've got a way for me to load `../` but ignore `../node_modules` during development, shoot me an email.
+But until then I'll have to put this on the back burner.</s>

+**Edit Nov 03 2020**
+After some late night and early morning Googling, I came across a customization of Metro that seems to fit better with my example [https://medium.com/@charpeni/setting-up-an-example-app-for-your-react-native-library-d940c5cf31e4](https://medium.com/@charpeni/setting-up-an-example-app-for-your-react-native-library-d940c5cf31e4) which makes the following changes:

+#### Replaces `resolver.extraNodeModules` with `watchFolders`
+Which at this point I'm unsure of the differences (will review) but it's worth a shot.

+#### Adds in `resolver.blacklist`
+Which doesn't even exist on the [Metro config](https://facebook.github.io/metro/docs/configuration/#blocklist) where it's called `resolver.blockList`.
+The issue here is that it specifically says:

+> A RegEx defining which paths to ignore, however if a blocklisted file is required it will be brought into the dependency graph.

+But it's worth a shot!!

+which isn't even documented on [Metro config](https://facebook.github.io/metro/docs/configuration/#blocklist) instead it's called `resolver.blockList`.